 - By advertising the possibility of such a significant tax rate hike?the largest in a decade?the Board, warned the?Sun Gazette, may be reverting ?back to its old ways.??Yet I believe that people don?t want the Board to go back.
-They want both smart investments and fiscal restraint, and they expect their elected officials to make the?hard choices necessary to deliver it.
+They want both?smart investments?and?fiscal restraint, and they expect their elected officials to make the?hard choices necessary to deliver it.

 - There?s still time, but not much, to?write the County Board?and share your perspective on both the FY 2020 budget and the calendar year 2019 tax rate.
 Please do it now.

 THE GOODY?S MURAL FIASCO:?
 Many of you may recall the outcry over the County?s smackdown of the?Wag More Dogs?business near Four Mile Run Drive nearly a decade ago, when a colorful and popular mural depicting a half dozen frisky canines was obliterated as illegal advertising under the County sign ordinance.
 Unfortunately, history repeats itself!
-Just weeks ago, the funky, one-of-a-kind mural enlivening the façade of Goody’s Pizza (3125 Wilson Boulevard @ N. Herndon) with pizza slices, tomatoes, mushrooms and other edibles was painted over by the current owner in a stick-it-to-the-Man bright green under threat of enforcement action against the Clarendon small business for?illegal advertising.
+Just weeks ago, the funky, one-of-a-kind mural enlivening the fa?ade of?Goody?s Pizza?(3125 Wilson Boulevard @ N. Herndon) with pizza slices, tomatoes, mushrooms and other edibles was painted over by the current owner in a stick-it-to-the-Man bright green under threat of enforcement action against the Clarendon small business for?illegal advertising.
 How did we come to have a sign ordinance that prohibits murals or paintings that evoke what is for sale within just because they are ?too big,? yet giant depictions of fried chicken or falafel, not offered inside, would have been just fine?

 - More on this story from an?ARLNow article.
-It also got picked up by local tv news?and an article in?Reason Magazine.
+It also got picked up?by?local tv news?and an article in?Reason Magazine.

-- I?m in contact with various stakeholders, including the County Board and the owner herself, to explore sign ordinance amendments that would allow this type of mural and send an unmistakable signal that Arlington is open for all businesses in a way that fosters rather than stifles art, creativity and a vibrant urban landscape.?If you agree, please?consider writing the County Board?to encourage them to rethink this outmoded attitude and let me know if you do.
-The owner’s husband told me this month that Goody?s business has now suffered to the point that two employees have been let go since the mural?s forced vanishing act.
+- I?m in contact with various stakeholders, including the County Board and the owner herself, to explore sign ordinance amendments that would allow this type of mural and send an unmistakable signal that Arlington is open for all businesses in a way that fosters rather than stifles art, creativity and a vibrant urban landscape.?If you agree, please?consider writing the County Board?to encourage them to rethink this outmoded attitude and let me know if you do.?The owner?s husband told me this month that Goody?s business has now suffered to the point that two employees have been let go since the mural?s forced vanishing act.

-KEEPING TABS ON COUNTY AUDITOR ACTION: As the driving force behind Arlington?s establishment of an independent County Auditor?(reporting directly to the County Board) in 2015, I?m keeping tabs on what he?s up to.?
-I attended the Audit Committee?s April meeting and was pleased to learn that the draft FY 2020 Audit Work Plan includes? performance audits of the?real estate assessments and appeals process and technology services procurement issues.?
+KEEPING TABS ON COUNTY AUDITOR ACTION:?
+As the?driving force behind Arlington?s establishment of an independent County Auditor?(reporting directly to the County Board) in 2015, I?m keeping tabs on what he?s up to.?
+I attended the Audit Committee?s April meeting and was pleased to learn that the draft FY 2020 Audit Work Plan includes? performance audits of the?real estate assessments and appeals process?and?technology services procurement issues.?
 Meanwhile, current probes of?Police, Fire and Sheriff?s Department overtime expenditures?are well underway.?
-This is welcome news given the recent Arlington Magazine disclosure of several ACFD personnel having incurred overtime pay that approximated, and, in at least one case, exceeded their annual compensation:??Arlington?s 15 Highest-Paid County Employees.?
-Learn more about the full Audit Plan.I?d love to hear from you on these or other neighborhood or Countywide concerns!
+This is welcome news given the recent?Arlington Magazine?disclosure of several ACFD personnel having incurred overtime pay that approximated, and, in at least one case, exceeded their annual compensation:??Arlington?s 15 Highest-Paid County Employees.?
+Learn more about the?full?Audit Plan.I?d love to hear from you on these or other neighborhood or Countywide concerns!

 John Vihstadt John.Vihstadt@gmail.com

 P.S.?
-I?m excited to note my appointment to Unite Virginia’s statewide Steering Committee
+I?m excited to note my appointment to?Unite Virginia?s statewide Steering Committee

 .?
-Unite Virginia, the state chapter of Unite America, hosted a kickoff breakfast in Richmond on March 27, at which we honored a bipartisan quartet of Virginia General Assembly members (Emmett Hanger, Mamie Locke, Christopher Peace and Sam Rasoul) known for working to bridge the partisan divide
+Unite Virginia, the state chapter of Unite America, hosted a kickoff breakfast in Richmond on March 27, at which we honored a bipartisan quartet of Virginia General Assembly members (Emmett Hanger, Mamie Locke, Christopher Peace and Sam Rasoul) known for?working to

 and?collaborating on critical state issues

 ?like transportation, health care, education, and redistricting reform.??Read more.

 ?Let me know if you?d like to join me in this?essential effort.